-You’ve heard of common grains like barley, buckwheat and whole wheat, I’m sure.
-But have you ever tried farro?
-Chances are you haven’t even ever heard of it.
-But you should!
+You’ve heard of common grains like barley, buckwheat and whole wheat, I’m sure, but have you ever tried farro?
+Chances are you haven’t even ever heard of it, but you should!

 This impressive grain is beginning to gain traction for its health benefits and ability to adapt to different recipes.
 In a similar vein as kamut or bulgur wheat, farro makes a good alternative grain addition to several dishes.

-And while it does contain gluten, it contains lower levels than today’s wheat, and if prepared properly, the gluten is pre-digested and broken down by sprouting and fermentation like a sourdough process.
+While it does contain gluten, it contains lower levels than today’s wheat, and if prepared properly, the gluten is pre-digested and broken down by sprouting and fermentation like a sourdough process.
 This makes it much more tolerable with anyone sensitive to gluten.